Let's Talk About Your Case

 Relevant State and Federal Laws

 • O.C.G.A.
-Title 14 – Outlines fiduciary duties of corporate officers, directors, and partners
+Title 14 – Outlines duties of corporate officers, directors, and partners.

-• Securities Exchange Act of 1934 – Imposes fiduciary duties on public company officers and brokers
+• Securities Exchange Act of 1934 – Imposes duties on public company officers and brokers.

-Our attorneys can help you navigate all the relevant law and regulations when it comes to a fiduciary relationship.
-We can also help you build a winning case should disputes ever go to trial.
+Our attorneys can help you understand all the laws connected to your case.
+We can also help you build a strong strategy if your dispute goes to trial.

 Contact An Atlanta Fiduciary Litigation Attorney From Poole Huffman, LLC Today

-If you need an Atlanta fiduciary litigation attorney, look no further than Poole Huffman, LLC.
-Our team offers the skill and experience needed to get the best possible outcome in your case.
-Reach out today to schedule a private consultation with our firm.
+If you need an Atlanta fiduciary litigation attorney, contact Poole Huffman, LLC.
+Our team has the skill to help you get the best possible result.
+Reach out today to schedule a private meeting with our firm.

 Frequently Asked Questions